 - A future without clients: earn while you sleep

-In other news, Oscar Martinez papped a stylish young man wearing some unofficial merchandise on the Bangkok Skytrain.
+In other news, Oscar Martinez papped a stylish young man wearing some unofficial gear on the Bangkok Skytrain.